ISCN/SOCDRaHR2/CONTRIBUTING.md

 The language must be consistant with our [Code of Conduct](CONTRIBUTING.md) and strive to be inclusive and approachable.

 *Tables* intended to be machine readable (keys primarily) should be stored as csv files.
-CSV files are common ',' seperate and have hard returns at the end of each row '\n'.
+CSV files are common ',' separate and have hard returns at the end of each row '\n'.
 Headers for csv files are strongly encouraged.
-CSV file headers should only contain standard alphanumerics [A-Za-z0-1] or underscores '_'.
+CSV file headers should only contain standard alphanumeric [A-Za-z0-1] or underscores '_'.

 *Code* contributions must be in [R](https://www.r-project.org/) and are encouraged to use the [Tidyverse](https://www.tidyverse.org/) libraries.